 How do I trade on the FTSE MIB?

-To start making profits from the FTSE MIB’s upward or downward forecasts, you need to access a trading platform.
+To start investing on the FTSE MIB’s upward or downward forecasts, you need to access a trading platform.